-3. Public Ed lucation and Public Parti icipation A. Is your public education program targeting specific pollutants and sources of those pollutants? ✓ Yes ✓ No В. .
+3. Public Ed lucation and Public Part icipat tion

+A. A. Is your public education program targeting specific pollutants and sources of those pollutants? ✓ Yes □No

+В. 3.
 If yes, what are the specific sources and/or pollutants addressed by your public education program?
-Floatables, petroleum products, sediment, and any other illicit discharges C. Note specific successful outcome(s) (e.g., quantified reduction in fertilizer use; NOT tasks, events, publications) fully or partially attributable to your public education program during this reporting period.
-Undetermined D. • • r other body comprised of the public and other ut on your storm water program? ✓ Yes □ No 4.
-Construct tion A. Do you ha ve an ordinance or other regu latory mechanism stipulating: Erosic on and sediment control requir rements? ✓ Yes ☐ No Other construction waste control rec quirements? ✓ Yes □ No Requi rement to submit construction plans for review? ∨ Yes ☐ No MS4 e enforcement authority? ✓ Yes □ No В. - we written procedures for: Revie wing construction plans? ✓ Yes ☐ No Perfo rming inspections? ✓ Yes ☐ No Respo onding to violations? ∀ Yes □ No C. struction sites $\geq 1$ acre in operation in your 0 D. - on during the reporting period v of the sites identified in 4 ( a.
-C did you inspect during this reporting period?
-2 E. - rith which your program conducts construction ons.
-E D ast once during project construction. Г. sed on what criteria? sites for more frequent inspections? ✓ Yes □No Larger scale e construction projects typically re equire more frequent inspections during different phase G. of enforcement actions you used during the repulser of actions, or note those for which you determine the second of the second o ☐ Yes Notice Of Violation - o Authority • ☐ Yes Administrative Fines # 0 N o Authority ☐ Yes Stop Work Orders # 0 N o Authority ☐ Yes Civil Penalties - o Authority ☐ Yes Criminal Actions # 0 N o Authority ☐ Yes Administrative Orders # 0 N o Authority ☐ Yes Other # 0 inspection jurisdictio results, and enforcement acon?
-S, data base, spreadsheet) to track the location tions of active construction sites in your ☐ Yes ⊘ No I. What are the 3 most common types of N/A violations documented during this reporting p N/A c. eriod?
-N/A T ceive training on the construction
+Floatables, petroleum products, sediment, and any other illicit discharges

+C. rific successful outcome(s) (ons) fully or partially attributed

+D. • ave an advisory committee of ers that provides regular inp • √ Yes □No

+4. Construct tion

+A. Do you ha we an ordinance or other regu latory mechani sm stipulating:

+Erosio on and sediment control require ement s? ✓ Yes □ No

+Other construction waste control re quiren nents? ∀ Yes □ No

+Requi rement to submit construction plans for revie ew? ✓ Yes □ No

+MS4 enforcement authority? ✓ Yes □ No

+В. Do you ha ave written procedures for:

+Revie ewing construction plans? ∀ Yes □ No

+Perfor rming inspections? ∨ Yes □No

+Respo onding to violations? ∀ Yes □ No

+C. ne total number of active cor ion sites $\geq 1$ acre in opera ation in your

+Ъ - on during the reporting perio .
+1 .
+10 1

+D. Е. y of the sites identified in 4. on average, the frequency w one

+ட.
+Describe, • ng project constr site inspection )113 .

+F. rioritize certain construction

+sed on what criteria? , 1100 ✓ Yes □ No

+G e construction projects typically re which of the following types l for

+G. - on activities, indicate the nu •

+☐ Yes Notice Of Violation # 0 N o Authority

+☐ Yes Administrative Fines # 0 N o Authority

+☐ Yes Stop Work Orders # 0 N o Authority

+☐ Yes Civil Penalties # 0 N o Authority

+☐ Yes Criminal Actions # 0 N o Authority

+☐ Yes Administrative Orders # 0 N o Authority

+Yes Other # 0

+inspection jurisdiction tions of active construction site s in your ☐ Yes ⊘ No

+I. what are the 3 most common types of N/A Viola ). nons doc N/A this reporting p c. eriod?
+N/A

+J. n do municipal employees re training